Scholarship Information for New Incoming Freshmen

 Your application for admission" to the university serves as your "scholarship application" for these scholarships.

-New Incoming (first-time) freshman who were home schooled or received their GED in the state of Idaho will be reviewed separately for freshman scholarships as long as you are fully admitted by the February 15 application deadline and have an ACT or SAT score on record.
+New Incoming (first-time) freshman who were home schooled or received their GED in the state of Idaho will be reviewed separately for freshman scholarships as long as you are fully admitted by the deadlines above and have an ACT or SAT score on record.